-4.5 Market Share of Energy Star Heat Pumps
+4.5.
+Market Share of ENERGY STAR Heat Pumps

 The increased sample data collected allowed the project team to develop estimates of the percentages of ENERGY STAR qualified heat pumps sold in California.
-Figure 4-3 presents the percentage of ENERGY STAR qualified heat pumps sold in California throughout 2000 and 2001.
-As shown, the statewide market share of ENERGY STAR qualified heat pumps increased slightly from over 9.7% in the first quarter of 2000 to 13.17% by the end of 2001.
+Figure 4-3 presents the percentage of ENERGY STAR qualified heat pumps sold in California from the first quarter of 2000 through the last quarter of 2002.
+As shown, the statewide market share of ENERGY STAR qualified heat pumps increased slightly from over 9.74% in the first quarter of 2000 to 16.6% by the end of 2002.
+The second quarter of 2002 showed the highest market share of ENERGY STAR qualified heat pumps to date.

-Table 4-3 recounts the statewide percentages of qualified units.
+Table 4-3 details the statewide percentages of qualified units.